Alt Text

 NYC Creatives: Improv as Lifestyle

-Creative professionals in the five boroughs have mastered mastering the skill of doing five jobs while appearing emotionally available at poetry readings.
+Creative professionals in the five boroughs have mastered the art of doing five jobs while appearing emotionally available at poetry readings.
 Balance here is about energetic exchange—stand-up gig tonight, studio rental tomorrow, nervous breakdown rescheduled for Thursday.
 Their secret?
 Low expectations and high Metrocards.

 70% maintain at least three income streams